Thanhdraw/Nodejs/README.md

 # Nodejs
-my main project is located in Nodejs folder
+my main project is located in nodejs folder